Payment of Wages: Illinois

 - Illinois employers must notify employees of certain wage-related information when hired and whenever the information changes.
 Employers are also required to post this information in the workplace.
 See Employee Notification Requirements.

 - Illinois limits the types of deductions that employers may make from employees' wages.
 Penalties are imposed for violations.
-The Illinois Secure Choice Savings Program requires certain employers that do not offer a tax-qualified retirement savings plan to employees to make employee pay deductions and remit the deductions as contributions to tax-qualified Roth individual retirement accounts.
+The Illinois Secure Choice Savings Program requires certain employers that do not offer a tax-qualified retirement savings plan to withhold and remit employee contributions to tax-qualified Roth individual retirement accounts.
 See Permitted and Prohibited Wage Deductions.